FWSquatch/rhce-ansible/README.md

 # RHCE/Ansible Practice materials
 ## Practice Materials for EX294 and/or EX407

+This is my collection of practice activities for the EX294 exam.
+Feel free to use them.
+I have not taken the exam yet, so I cannot say if any or all of these things will be on it.

 ### Prerequisites
 - virtualbox
 - latest version of vagrant (tested on 2.2.9)